-Tucked into a long sheltered harbour on the east coast of New Zealand’s stunning South Island, Dunedin is fascinating city, rich in heritage and distinctive character.
+Tucked into a long sheltered harbour on the east coast of New Zealand’s stunning South Island, Dunedin is a fascinating city, rich in heritage and distinctive character.
 A wonderful mix of urban chic and sweeping landscapes, it is a city that enchants visitors with a warm welcome and diverse range of experiences.

 Dotted around the city are a number of beautiful gardens and green spaces to explore, from the serene reaches of the Dunedin Botanic Gardens to the floral walks of Glenfalloch Gardens or the inner city sanctuary found within the walls of the Chinese Garden.
 The city is also home to a number of excellent museums, including the Otago Museum and Toitu Early Settlers Museum, which offer a glimpse in the natural and cultural history of the surrounding region.